BowlingX/play-webpack/README.md

     webpackManifest := Option(file("conf/webpack-assets.json"))

+# Server-Side Rendering with Nashorn

+The main purpose of this plugin is to provide an easy way to render javascript inside a play action.
+After enabling the module in you `application.conf`, you can hook up your controller like this:

+    @Singleton
+    class YourPlayController @Inject()(engine: Engine, components: ControllerComponents)(implicit context:ExecutionContext) extends AbstractController(components) {

+      def index: Action[AnyContent] = Action.async {
+        engine.render("yourGlobalMethod", "any", "list", "of", "arguments") map {
+          case Success(Some(renderResult)) => Ok(renderResult.toString)
+          case _ => NotFound
+        }
+      }
+    }

+See a full example in `src/play-module/src/test`.

-### Workflow
+## Workflow

-Any file changes (including manifest file) are picked up automatically and a recompilation is triggered, so the normal "change and reload" cycle that leads to a faster development experience is kept.
+Any file changes (including the manifest file) are picked up automatically and a recompilation is triggered, so the normal "change and reload" cycle that leads to a faster development experience is kept.